Table of Contents

 What are the eligibility requirements for private student loans?

 The requirements of private student lenders vary widely.
-You may need to be enrolled in an eligible school, or you may have to meet certain age, education, or citizenship requirements.
+For example, you may need to be enrolled in an eligible school, or you may have to meet certain age, education, or citizenship requirements.

 Also, unlike some federal loans, most private student loans require a credit check.
-Before you get excited about any one lender, make sure that your credit meets their standards (or that you have a qualifying cosigner).
+So before you get excited about a lender, make sure that your credit meets their standards (or that you have a qualifying cosigner).